davesnuthouse/RedGuild/README.md

 9. A warning to the RL/ML that they have to allocate Attendance DKP before people leave the group
 10. (Done) Restore the chat window slash commmands
 11. (Done) Balance field shouldn't be able to be edited
-12. Add button to RL Tools to allocate bench award
+12. (Done) Add button to RL Tools to allocate bench award
 13. Add to the group builder info window a counter of how many people are in your group/raid and who is not from the selected users
 15. (Discuss with Mang) Remove request sync button from editor
 16. Retains the tickboxes on group builder (to prevent loss on a DC), due to this will also have to add a clear (and heck whynot a tick all) option.